Bel paese

+In 1876, Antonio Stoppani wrote Il Bel Paese, conversazioni sulle bellezze naturali la geologia e la geologia e la geografia fisica d'Italia ('The Beautiful Land, conversations on the natural beauties, geology, and physical geography of Italy'), which inspired the creation of Bel Paese cheese, made in Lombardy from cow's milk.

 The term is currently widely used in modern Italian as in other languages as a synonym for Italy.
 It is commonly used as a term of endearment by members of the Italian diaspora, and it is often used to endorse or promote goods and services both in Italy and abroad.